-The proposed amendments to the North Dakota Century Code focus on the reclamation of abandoned surface mines and the establishment of related funds.
-Key changes include the definition of an "abandoned mine reclamation plan," which now requires the identification of legal authority and programmatic capability to perform reclamation work as mandated by the Surface Mining Control and Reclamation Act of 1977.
-Additionally, the bill creates a new special fund for the restoration of ecosystems affected by abandoned mines, with specific revenue sources and expenditure guidelines, including the treatment of acid mine drainage and prevention of subsidence and coal mine fires.
+The bill amends several sections of the North Dakota Century Code concerning the reclamation of abandoned surface mines.
+It defines an "abandoned mine reclamation plan" to include the legal authority and programmatic capability to perform reclamation work as required by the Surface Mining Control and Reclamation Act of 1977.
+Additionally, it establishes a state abandoned mine reclamation fund and a special fund for the restoration of ecosystems affected by abandoned mines, detailing the sources of revenue for these funds and the specific purposes for which the funds may be used.
+Notably, the bill specifies that funds from the new special account may be used for the treatment of acid mine drainage, prevention of subsidence, and control of coal mine fires.

 Statutes affected: